AkSachin/hotstar-subtitles/readme.md

 # Screenshots

 This is how it'll look after installation.
-(Click on image for better clarity)
+(Click on image to enlarge)

 Before             |  After
 :-------------------------:|:-------------------------: